 10. Water Burek

 Meatballs anyone?
-By now you can see that the food in Turkey has plenty of meaty dishes.
+By now you can see that the traditional food in Turkey is made up of plenty of meaty dishes.
 One of the most popular is known as Kofte.
-However, you should know there many variations of this dish!
+However, there many variations of this dish.

-First, know that Turkish meatballs are made in homes and restaurants around the country.
+First, know that Turkish meatballs are made at both homes and some of the best restaurants around the country.
 They use an interesting group of spices such as ginger, cumin, and others to blend inside the meat before cooking.
-The best Kofte we had was lamb but you can also get them with beef or a mix of both.
+The best Kofte we had was lamb, but you can also get them with beef or a mix of both.

 Kofte comes with a platter of french fries, lettuce, and tomatoes, or sometimes even in a sandwich.
 Whatever the case, one thing is for certain.
 You won’t ever have meatballs like this anywhere else!